mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 At this moment we can program the DPU in 3 ways.
 - via DASH API, it assumes a full SONiC stack is present and functional. (preferred method)
 - via SAI API it assumes at least one of the SAI redis or SAI thrift interfaces are available. (intermediary method)
-- via vendor specific private API (used in early development cycle before SAI or DASH is available)
+- via vendor specific private API (used in the early development cycle before SAI or DASH is available)

 This is a test in its own right and validates:
 - API support, single calls as well as bulk calls